This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 Instructions

-• Preheat the oven to broil (550 degrees F.) Line a large tray with tin foil and set aside.
+• Preheat the oven to broil (550 degrees Fahrenheit.)
+Line a sheet pan with tin foil and set aside.

-• In a large bowl, combine the ground beef, white rice, grated white onion, minced garlic, large egg, seasoned salt, pepper, and dried basil.
+• In a large bowl, combine the 1 pound lean ground beef, ยฝ cup uncooked white rice, โ…“ cup finely chopped white onion, 1 teaspoon minced garlic, l1 large egg, 1 teaspoon seasoned salt, ยฝ teaspoon pepper, and ยฝ teaspoon dried basil.
 Knead the mixture until just combined avoiding over-mixing (makes the meatloaves denser)

-• Place all of the formed meatballs on the tray, generously spritz with cooking spray, and then broil in the oven for 3 minutes per side (6 minutes total).
-This helps ensure they don't break apart in the crockpot.
+• Place all of the formed meatballs on the sheet pan, generously spray with non-stick cooking spray, and then broil in the oven for 6 minutes turning the meatballs halfway through baking.
 Remove.

-• Spray your slow cooker with nonstick spray.
-Add in the water, both cans of tomato sauce, brown sugar, and Worcestershire sauce.
-Stir.
+• Spray the slow cooker with nonstick spray.
+Add in the 1 cup water, 2 (15-ounce) cans tomato sauce, ยผ cup light brown sugar, and ยผ cup Worcestershire sauce and stir.

-• Layer the meatballs on top (I used a 6 quart slow cooker) of the tomato mixture.
-Spoon the sauce over.
+• Layer the meatballs on top of the tomato mixture.
+Spoon the sauce over the meatballs and cover the crockpot with the lid.

 Nutrition